Mother Dairy: Packaged food Products

-In January 2021,company had launched three packaged food products – frozen drumsticks, frozen cut okra and frozen Haldi paste cubes – under its Safal brand on the occasion of Makar Sankranti and these new products in horticulture are sourced from tribals of Jharkhand which will help tribals with newer markets and will positively impact livelihood of tribals.
+In January 2021, the company had launched three packaged food products – frozen drumsticks, frozen cut okra and frozen Haldi paste cubes – under its Safal brand on the occasion of Makar Sankranti and these new products in horticulture are sourced from tribals of Jharkhand which will help tribals with newer markets and will positively impact livelihood of tribals.
 With the addition of these vegetables frozen vegetable portfolio now offers 6 vegetable type options.
 The company is selling fresh fruits and vegetables through around 400 Safal outlets.
 The "Safal" brand currently also includes Frozen vegetables, pulses and honey.

 Mother Dairy Milk Shakes

 Mother Dairy Sweets

 Mother Dairy used to sell five packaged sweets – Milk Cake, Orange Mawa Barfi, Frozen Rasmalai, Gulab Jamun and Rasgulla and had recently launched two new varieties of sweets – Mathura peda and mewa atta laddoo.
 In year 2021 the organisation is targeting ₹100 crore sales from this new combinations.